 How long is each counselling session?

-KINNECT’s adjustment to injury counselling consist of 1 x Initial 60 minute session, followed by 4 x Subsequent 60 minute sessions.
+KINNECT’s adjustment to injury counselling consists of 1 x Initial session, followed by up to 5 x Subsequent sessions as recommended by the Counsellor or Psychologist.
+All counselling sessions are 60-minutes.

 Who conducts Adjustment to Injury Counselling?